lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 >
 > 27 For the Lord of hosts hath purposed, and who shall disannul it? and his hand is stretched out, and who shall turn it back?

-Satan wanted to disannul God’s purposes and make Him fail in His word.
-Satan wanted to rule, to smite people down, he wanted the glory and the power, he wanted to be better than everyone else—and he thought he could outsmart God.
+<b>Satan wanted to disannul God’s purposes and make Him fail in His word.
+Satan wanted to rule, to smite people down, he wanted the glory and the power, he wanted to be better than everyone else—and he thought he could outsmart God</b><label for="reasons" class="margin-toggle sidenote-number"></label><span class="sidenote">Satan's mind-sets</span>.

 <b>Satan’s end-game</b>